kopaka1822/EntityCS/README.md

 ```

 This will add the particle script for a 5 second lifetime.
-You can add multiple scripts to one Entity, they will be executed in the order they were added within the `Manager.tick(float dt)` call.
+You can add multiple scripts to one entity, they will be executed in the order they were added within the `Manager.tick(float dt)` call.
 You can even share one script between multiple entities because you are passing a shared_ptr.

 ### Queries

 At some point you probably want to perform some actions on your entities.
-You can easily do this using the Manager `m`.
+You can easily do this using the manager `m`.

 ```c++
 // this will return a const std::vector<std::shared_ptr<ecs::Entity<SYSTEM>>>& to all entities with Transform and Movement components